Docs / Agent Workflow API

 Call the API:

-# First, list your organizations
+# First, list your projects

 curl -H "X-API-Key: wf_ak_your_key_here" \